Thank you for considering adoption!

 - Pair of kittens: $200

 There’s no such thing as a “free pet.”
 Medical procedures performed by the animal shelter would cost well over $300 at an animal hospital.
 We never make a profit off of an adoption fee.
-Our adoption fees cover age-appropriate shots/vaccinations, deworming, Heartworm test (dogs over 6 months), FIV/Fel Leuk test (cats), microchip, spay/neuter and includes a free vet exam at Preiser Animal Hospital within 2 weeks after adoption.
+Our adoption fees cover age-appropriate shots/vaccinations, deworming, heartworm test (dogs over 6 months), FIV/FeLV test (cats), microchip, spay/neuter and includes a free veterinary exam at Preiser Animal Hospital within two weeks after adoption.

 We accept cash or credit card at the time of adoption.

 Yes, every dog and cat is spayed or neutered before going out the door except in cases where a preexisting condition (such as Heartworm in dogs) must be treated prior to the surgery.
 In these cases, we allow the pet to go home on a contract and be brought back at a later date to be fixed.

 You must be 21 or older to adopt with a valid government-issued ID.

 Any person that lives in the house with a prospective adopter must meet the animal before it goes home.
 Also, if you are looking to adopt a dog and already have one or more at home, we need to do at least one onsite “meet and greet.”
 Please note that if you are coming in for a meet and greet with your dog you must bring its vet papers showing that it is up to date on vaccines.